 IBS Symptoms and Food To Avoid

 Irritable bowel syndrome (IBS) is a common condition that affects your digestive system.
-According to the NHS, up to one in five people are thought to be affected at some point in their lives.
+According to the NHS, up to one in five people are thought to be affected at some point in their lives (i), though more may be affected because it is thought many people with IBS do not seek medical advice for their symptoms (ii).
 However, according to the IBS Network charity, around a third of the population are affected at some stage, with 10 to 20 percent of people living in western countries fulfilling the diagnostic criteria for the condition at any one time.
-One in 10 people is also affected badly enough by their symptoms to see their GP.
-IBS is more common in women than in men (around twice as many women are affected), and you’re also more likely to develop it when you’re young than when you’re old, usually around the age of between 20 and 30.
-IBS is also more frequently diagnosed in people living in the West than in those living in the developing world.
+IBS is more common in women than in men (around twice as many women are affected as men), and you’re also more likely to develop it when you’re young than when you’re old, usually around the age of between 20 and 30 (ii).

 The problem with IBS is that it affects people differently.
 Some have more severe symptoms than others, while symptoms can flare up from time to time, lasting from a few days to a few months, before improving or disappearing again.
 There is also usually no obvious physiological cause, which is why IBS can often be referred to as a functional disorder of the bowel or gut (meaning there’s a problem with the function of the bowel/gut but no abnormality in the structure).

 People who have IBS may suffer from one or more of the following symptoms, often after eating or drinking:

 Abdominal bloating and swelling

 Diarrhoea and/or constipation (doctors may categorise IBS sufferers as having mainly bloating and constipation-based symptoms, mainly diarrhoea symptoms or those who have both)